 Coping with a lung cancer diagnosis

-In the early stages following your diagnosis you may feel as though you can think of little else.
-Your sleep may be disturbed and you may feel very anxious.
+In the early stages following your lung cancer diagnosis you may feel as though you can think of little else.
+Your sleep may be disturbed, and you may feel very anxious.
 You should not worry that you are not coping.
 These feelings are very normal and not signs of being unable to cope.
 It is entirely normal to experience a range of strong and sometimes uncontrollable emotions after a diagnosis.

 How will I adjust to having lung cancer?